Fort Taurege: History

 The structure has been dated to the year of 1628, attributed at the time a format of a regular polygon.

-The Pernambucan Pedro da Costa Favela surprised the fortified structure, that resisted to the siege imposed by his forces, in 26 September 1629.
-The Portuguese captain Pedro Teixeira arrived with reinforcements, and together, with 2,000 men, most indigenous bowmen, in 98 canoes, they achieved the fort's surrender in 24 October 1629, razing the position., Aires de Souza Chichorro was in charge of the fort's destruction, with orders to extract from the fort its artillery and bring down its walls for a quick and full demolition.
+The Pernambucan Pedro da Costa Favela surprised the fortified structure, that resisted to the siege imposed by his forces, on 26 September 1629.
+The Portuguese captain Pedro Teixeira arrived with reinforcements, and together, with 2,000 men, most indigenous bowmen, in 98 canoes, they achieved the fort's surrender on 24 October 1629, razing the position., Aires de Souza Chichorro was in charge of the fort's destruction, with orders to extract from the fort its artillery and bring down its walls for a quick and full demolition.

-The governor of Maranhão, Gomes Freire de Andrade in a letter addressed to the King in 15 October 1685, remembered:
+The governor of Maranhão, Gomes Freire de Andrade in a letter addressed to the King on 15 October 1685, remembered: